 Used Car: 2010 Toyota Matrix Review

-In addition to its good reliability and safety scores, the 2010 Toyota Matrix has a lot of cargo space and available all-wheel drive, making it a good choice for shoppers needing a practical small car.
+In addition to its strong safety scores, the 2010 Toyota Matrix has a lot of cargo space and available all-wheel drive, making it a good choice for shoppers needing a practical small car.

 The 2010 Toyota Matrix is ranked: